 The tie is difficult to identify from the photos, but it looks to be a muted dark blue and may have a crosswise rib or a subtle pattern.
 He ties it in a four-in-hand knot.
 Like with the black and grey suit, he wears a silver tie clip with this suit and tie, and he wears it in the same position.

 He wears the same Crockett & Jones Highbury and Barton Perreira Joe sunglasses again with this suit.

 Black Dinner Suit

 Tom Ford provided for No Time to Die what they do best, a dinner suit.
-This black Atticus-model single-button dinner suit is, apart from the colour, most reminiscent of what Craig wears in Quantum of Solace, with a nontraditionally pick-stitched shawl collar, jetted pockets, gauntlet (turnback) cuffs and covered buttons, all trimmed in black silk satin.
+This black Atticus-model single-button dinner suit is most reminiscent of what Craig wears in Quantum of Solace, with a nontraditionally pick-stitched shawl collar, jetted pockets, gauntlet (turnback) cuffs and covered buttons, all trimmed in black silk satin.
 Like the Skyfall dinner jacket, this one has a single vent.

 The shawl collar has a straight buttonhole like Craig’s dinner suit in Quantum of Solace has, but the buttonhole is angled upwards towards the shoulder.

-He wears a white shirt from Tom Ford with a pique cotton front (and maybe other pique areas or an entirely textured cotton shirt).
-It has a point collar, “Dr. No” cocktail cuffs, a plain (French) front with mother-of-pearl buttons.
+He wears a white shirt from Tom Ford with a pique cotton front with a poplin body, collar and cuffs.
+It has a point collar, “Dr. No” cocktail cuffs, and a plain (French) front with mother-of-pearl buttons.
 The black bow tie is a slim batwing.
 He wears a folded white pocket square and black braces.